NBFC vs MFI: Non-Banking Financial Company Vs Micro Finance Institutions

 - Total indebtedness of the borrower shall not exceed Rs.1, 00,000.
 While calculating indebtedness of the borrower, Loan, if any availed towards meeting education and medical expenses shall be excluded.

-- NBFC provides banking functions at a scale smaller than that of banks, MFI exists at a level that is smaller than that of NBFC.
+- In comparison between NBFC vs MFI, NBFC provides banking functions at a scale smaller than that of banks, MFI exists at a level that is smaller than that of NBFC.

 - NBFC means a non-banking financial company that performs functions similar to banks in the absence of banks in rural areas.